MrChrisJ/World-Citizenship/ReadMe.md

 Videos will have been made available to them before the meet up see [Step 1](https://github.com/MrChrisJ/World-Citizenship#step-1) but **it’s important for the organisers to get a sense of how the students  understand the concepts so that they go in to the ID generation process with their eyes open**.
 If a student does not appear to understand what they are about to do they should be refused an ID card be advised to a witness at the event only.

 ### Step 4 - Making a New PGP Key
 Attendees then go to a private location with their laptop and generate a new PGP Key that is preferably air gapped.
-Products like the [crypto-stick](https://www.crypto-stick.com/) or [Yubi Key Neo](https://www.yubico.com/2012/12/yubikey-neo-openpgp/) can be offered for sale.
+Products like the [Crypto-Stick](https://www.crypto-stick.com/) or [Yubi Key Neo](https://www.yubico.com/2012/12/yubikey-neo-openpgp/) can be offered for sale.

 If someone attends with an existing PGP Key that has long been in use they should be advised to set up a new one and simply sign the old key with the one generated at the event <sup>[[1](https://github.com/MrChrisJ/World-Citizenship#1)]</sup>

 ### Step 5 - Taking the Photograph - Optional
+*For further discussion on use of Biometrics see [Issue #22](https://github.com/MrChrisJ/World-Citizenship/issues/22)*
 *Remember Blockchain IDs are voluntary.
 People should not be forced to have their photo taken.
 Additional options like reading the PGP Fingerprint in to a good quality sound recorder should also be offered.*

 Attendees participate in a group photo that can be cropped down to make each individual passport photo.